Sunshine list: Alberta

 Alberta first started publishing a sunshine list in 2014 following the 2012 election of Alison Redford.
 The introduction of the list followed public debate about the severance awarded to Redford's former chief of staff.
-In Alberta, the policy applies to deputy ministers, senior officials, political staff appointed under the Executive Assistant Order and employees defined under the Public Service Act who work for the offices of ministers and associate ministers, and who make an annual base salary of at least $100,000.
+In Alberta, the policy applies to deputy ministers, senior officials, political staff appointed under the Executive Assistant Order and employees defined under the Public Service Act who work for the offices of ministers and associate ministers, and who made an annual base salary of at least $100,000.
 The government began disclosing base salaries, benefit and severance amounts, and details of contract and termination agreements beginning on 31 January 2014.
-Information was to be posted online twice annually no later than 30 June and 31 December and included all staff employed as of 23 April 2012.
+Information was to be posted online twice annually no later than 30 June (salaries and severances) and 31 December (severances in the latter half of the year) and included all staff employed as of 23 April 2012.
+As of 2022, public sector bodies' employees are listed at salaries above $141,183, as Alberta indexes against inflation.

 Nova Scotia

 The government of Halifax has released a sunshine list annually since 2016.

 Ontario

 Ontario introduced the sunshine list in 1996 under the Mike Harris government.